SLAP: Shortcut Learning for Abstract Planning: Discussion and Conclusion

 In this work, we proposed Shortcut Learning for Abstract Planning (SLAP).
 Our key insight is that the abstract planning graph induced by predefined skills presents an opportunity to learn shortcuts that improve on the execution time of pure planning.
 In experiments, we showed that the trajectories found by SLAP are better than pure planning in terms of length, and better than pure RL in terms of success rate.
 We also showed that SLAP can leverage the same relational inductive bias that TAMP uses to solve tasks that feature new, more, fewer objects than those seen during training.

 One limitation of SLAP is that it is not able to deviate from the problem decomposition induced by the user-provided options.
 Future work could consider using the options to instead provide a ``soft'' problem decomposition that can be further improved by hierarchical RL \citep{kulkarni2016hierarchical,bacon2017option,nachum2018data}.
 Another limitation of our work here is that our planner is simple from a TAMP perspective (Section~\ref{sec:related-work}).
 Scaling to very large abstract spaces would benefit from more advanced planning techniques \citep{garrett2021integrated}.
 We also made the assumption in this work that the user-provided options are sufficient for solving tasks.
 Without this assumption, SLAP still applies, but we lose the guarantee of task success.
 However, in this case, the shortcuts learned by SLAP could improve on the task success rate of pure planning; see Section \ref{app:suboptimal-planner} for detailed discussion.
-A final opportunity for future work is combining SLAP with other work that learns abstractions for abstract planning.
+In addition, because SLAP learns shortcut behaviors that fall outside the set of manually defined options, its execution can be less predictable than traditional TAMP; future work can incorporate safety constraints into shortcut learning.
+Another direction for future work is combining SLAP with other work that learns abstractions for abstract planning.
 For example, with demonstration data, we could first learn state abstractions with \citet{silver2023predicateinvent}, action abstractions with \citet{silver2022skills}, and then leverage our SLAP framework to continue improving the planning efficiency.
+A final opportunity to extend SLAP is to remove our assumption of access to simulator and, instead, leverage the recent real-to-sim-to-real techniques \citep{lim2022real2sim2real,zhu2025vr} to reconstruct approximate simulators from real-world data and learn shortcut policies within those reconstructed environments.